noahehall/theBookOfNoah/0current/languages/scala/scala.verbose.md

 ## terms

+- term inference: Given a type, the compiler synthesizes a “canonical” term that has that type
+- parameter lists: generally methods can have more tha one parameter lists
+- predicate: a fn that returns boolean
+- vararg constructor: variable argument constructor; you can pass a vriable number of arguments to it
 - scala worksheet: a file containing Scala definitions and expressions that are evaluated from top to bottom; like a persistent REPL session that you can edit and run again
   - worksheets end in `.sc`
 - program: expresses a computation: e.g. `What is the result of adding one to one?`